How to Become a Data Scientist Without a Degree: Step-by-Step Guide

 If you’re interested in a career in data science but don’t have a degree, you may be wondering if it’s even possible to break into the field.

-The good news is that with learning platforms like LinkedIn Learning and Skillshare it is possible to become a data scientist without a degree – but it will take some extra effort on your part.
+The good news is that with some of today’s advanced online learning platforms, like Emeritus, it is possible to get the training you need to become a data scientist without a degree – but it will take some extra effort on your part.

 What is a Data Scientist?